jzielinski47/react-native-alarm-clock-app/README.md

 # React Native Alarm Clock App

 This application is designed to provide users with a reliable and efficient wake-up experience.
 It enables the user to set multiple alarms for different times of the day.
-It implements expo-sqlite database technology, vibrations and audio.
+The app also offers a feature, which allows users to choose between vibrations and audio or play both at once when the time comes.
 Additionally, the app provides an easy-to-navigate user interface and intuitive controls, making it an ideal choice for users who need a reliable and efficient alarm clock solution.

 ## Design
 <div>